-When a course is repeated, credit is only granted once.
-The latest grade and credits earned for a repeated class are used in computing a student's grade point average and for awarding course credit applicable for a program of study, even if lower than the previous grade.
+When a course is repeated, the latest grade and credits earned for a repeated class are used in computing a student's grade point average and determining graduation requirements for a program of study, even if lower than the previous grade.
 A final grade of WP or WF will not replace a previous grade or credit for a course.